hitabisgmbh/oaklean/CONTRIBUTE.md

 ```

 Since measurements are stored in a self developed format (ProjectReport) it is necessary to provide backwards compatibility for this format.
 Therefore each release (that changes the format) of the profiler-core should provide the new version format (including the changed types) and a transformer class which contains a static method `transform_projectReport` to transform the format of the last release to the new format.

+## Generate Docs
+All README files are built via the `npm run generate-docs` command, which uses `markdown-include` to build the README files.
+To make changes to the README files, update the Markdown files in the `md-configs` directory and re-generate the docs with `npm run generate-docs`.